webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-array"></a>
 #### array

-The field under validation must be a PHP `array`.
+The field must be a PHP `array`.

-When the `array` rule includes additional parameters, the keys in the input array must be in the parameter list.
+When the `array` rule has extra parameters, the input array keys must be in the parameter list.
 In the example, the `admin` key is not in the allowed list, so it is invalid:

 ```php
 use support\validation\Validator;